 Where do your interests in traditional Japan come from?

 I spent my childhood in Japan.
 My father got a good job in Tokyo, and so the family moved from Australia.
 Obviously being young there’s a lot that goes over your head, but I feel the connection obviously started there.
 My Nonno (Italian grandfather) was in the Australian army, stationed in the Pacific, during WW2, so I grew up listening to his stories as well.
 Further, I’m part of the generation raised on Japanese cartoons, video games, etc.

 This recording is rife with great riffs and parts, and the opening instrumental is my favorite opener of yours yet.
 Where did inspiration for “Where Divine Wind Blows” come from?

 Just another acoustic idea I came up with.
-Imagining the spirits of ancient warriors and their successors, kamikaze pilots, ascending to a realm of peace after a chaotic and violent end.
+Imagining the spirits of ancient warriors ascending to a realm of peace after a chaotic and violent end.
 Or the subsequent stillness after a great sacrifice.

 Did you go harder on this tape than any of the others?
 This riffs are tougher this time around.
 What do you think brought this on?

 I’m not sure if I went harder.
 The drums on this release came out fucking crushing and were mixed a lot louder than before.
 I think that’s what gives the songs the additional testosterone.
 I was also listening to a lot of 80’s thrash when I composed the songs, so a lot of riff sections are inspired by the likes of the Big Four, which may have also added to the overall hardness.

 Did you pour any new influences into these songs, or did certain older influences of yours rise to the surface for the creation of this demo?